RandanCSS/randan/README.md

 ---

 ### Module `randanTopic`
 This module performs topic modeling on a collection of texts.
-It takes a DataFrame with texts and optional metadata, builds a document-term matrix, extracts topics, and returns dataframes with topic loadings, representative tokens, and document assignments.
-The results can be saved or returned as pandas DataFrames for further analysis.
+It takes `DataFrame` with texts and optional metadata, extracts topics, and returns `DataFrame`s with topic loadings, representative tokens, and document assignments.
+The results will be saved as a facilitating interpretation form and, optionally, returned as `pandas` `DataFramee` for further analysis.

 Basic usage (minimal example):